souluran/datalearn101/DE-101/Module2/README.md

 - As Looker is Google service you log into it with your google account.
 - You can easy to share Dashboards with other user who have google account (most people have).
 - Looker supports the PostgreSQL version prior v12 only.
-- You can move visual and control elements by page layout by pixel.
+- You can move visual and control objects by pixel in the page.
 - There are many settings for tuning visual elements.
 - Header name doesn't exist in Charts, it should be added separately like a text label.
 - Control element can be applied on the page level or report level only.
 No way to assign it to a single chart or another object.
-- When you apply control elemnt on the report level then it will duplicate on each pages.
+- When you apply control element on the report level then it will be duplicated on each pages.
 No simple way to control dashboard from one page.
 - Working with the map element you cannot do more contrast color of the highlighted sections on the map because your geographical labels will disappear.

 My example of dashboard designed in Googel Looker.